This article was made on April 17, 2020 and will be updated periodically

 - Premiums are available in British Pound Sterling, Euros and USD.

-- You can put the policies in your own name, or with your partner (joint life).
-It can also be written on a first death or joint death basis, meaning they can pay out on the first death or when both people die.
+- You can apply for the policies in your own name, or with your partner (joint life).
+Such policies can also be written on a first death or joint death basis, meaning they can pay out on the first death or when both people die.

 - With this option the term length is 5-30 years.
 You should be 18-69 to apply, and the cover can run until age 75.